dataminer-site/dataminer-site.github.io/docs/api/odbc/windows.md

    mkdir duckdb_odbc && unzip duckdb_odbc-windows-amd64.zip -d duckdb_odbc
    ```

-4. The `odbc_install.exe` binary performs the configuration of the DuckDB ODBC Driver on Windows.
+4. The `odbc_install.exe` binary performs the configuration of the DataMiner ODBC Driver on Windows.
 It depends on the `Odbccp32.dll` that provides functions to configure the ODBC registry entries.

    Inside the permanent directory (e.g., `duckdb_odbc`), double-click on the `odbc_install.exe`.